synw/sqlcool/README.md

 ### Changefeed

-A stream of database change events is available
+A stream of database change events is available.
+Inspired by [Rethinkdb](https://rethinkdb.com/)

    ```dart
    import 'dart:async';